 The Lighthouse Academy (LA) board of directors recognizes that a school that is physically and emotionally safe and secure for all students promotes good citizenship, increases student attendance and engagement, and supports academic achievement.
 To protect the rights of all students and groups for a safe and secure learning environment, the board of directors prohibits acts of bullying, harassment, and other forms of aggression and violence.
 Bullying or harassment, like other forms of aggressive and violent behaviors, interferes with both a school's ability to educate its students and a student's ability to learn.
 All administrators, faculty, staff, parents, volunteers, and students are expected to refuse to tolerate bullying and harassment and to demonstrate behavior that is respectful and civil.
-It is especially important for adults to model these behaviors.
+It is especially important for adults to model these behaviors (even when disciplining) in order to provide positive examples for student behavior.